gptscript-ai/node-gptscript/README.md

 - `APIKey`: Specify an OpenAI API key for authenticating requests
 - `BaseURL`: A base URL for an OpenAI compatible API (the default is `https://api.openai.com/v1`)
-- `DefaultModel`: The default model to use for OpenAI requests
+- `DefaultModel`: The default model to use for chat completion requests
+- `DefaultModelProvider`: The default model provider to use for chat completion requests
 - `Env`: Replace the system's environment variables with these in the for `KEY=VAL`

 ## Run Options